Purslane

 Possible Side Effects

-• Mild digestive upset with very large amounts (rare)
+• Digestive upset if consumed in very large quantities (rare)

-• Increased kidney stone risk in susceptible individuals (oxalate content)
+• Possible kidney stone formation in susceptible individuals due to oxalate content

 Special Populations

-• Pregnancy: safe as food in normal culinary amounts
+• Pregnant/Nursing: Safe as a food in normal culinary amounts, avoid large medicinal doses

-• Children: safe as food in normal amounts
+• Children: Excellent nutritious food, very safe in age-appropriate amounts

 Quick Reference